Crime

 Marie said once Horner was redirected once or twice, he did what he was supposed to do and would stay on task.
 He was typically easy to redirect, she said.

 Defense attorney Susan Anderson asked about Horner’s ability to problem solve.
 Marie said he could usually make good decisions if given enough time.
-If he felt pressured, he didn’t always make the best choices.
+If he felt pressured, he didn’t always make the best choices, she testified.

 She saw him act out once or twice when his emotions got the better of his ability to reason.
 He would need some help to calm down, Marie said.
 She believes he had at least one instance where he got physically aggressive, but she didn’t see it.